By Stanley Bill

 It is true that some ethnic Poles murdered their Jewish neighbors, as Jan Tomasz Gross revealed in his 2001 book, Neighbors, though these criminals represented only a tiny minority of the ethnic Polish population.
-It is also true that people with at least some Jewish background made up a higher proportion of the Stalinist security forces in Poland than pure demographics would have dictated, though these oppressors represented only a tiny minority of the country’s Jewish population, most of whom were the objects of oppression like everybody else (Stanisław Krajewski offers a nuanced discussion of these complex issues in an article published in Covenant: Global Jewish Magazine).
+It is also true that people with at least some Jewish background made up a higher proportion of the Stalinist security forces in Poland than pure demographics would have dictated, though these individuals represented only a tiny minority of the country’s Jewish population, most of whom were the objects of oppression like everybody else (Stanisław Krajewski offers a nuanced discussion of these complex issues in an article published in Covenant: Global Jewish Magazine).
 In both cases, the actions of individual murderers, torturers and judicial executioners can only be understood, though not excused, through detailed knowledge of the direct historical context.
 In both cases, the kernels of truth have been distorted into grotesque myths collectively tarring ethnic Poles and Jews as homogeneous groups.
 Poles become murderous anti-Semites from their rough cradles, while Jews supposedly invented communism to torture the Poles.